 Keep it preliminary

-Use a preliminary plan to record the intended pitch, fall, and layout.
-The structural design — member sizes, drainage, and connections — must be confirmed by a qualified engineer for your project and local code.
+Use a preliminary plan to record the intended pitch, slope, and layout.
+The structural design, meaning member sizes, drainage, and connections, must be confirmed by a qualified engineer for your project and for the code adopted in your jurisdiction.

 Try it

-Lay out a low-slope roof or annotate a roof's fall in the browser.
+Lay out a low-slope roof or annotate a roof's slope in the browser.
 Open the framing studio, or read the flat roof framing plan guide.